-Any member of our private client property team may advise on the day-to-day conduct of your matter.
+Any member of our private client property team may advise on the day-to-day conduct of your matter, under the supervision of partner, Clare Breeze.

 Please see the biographies of our team.